meeb/whoisit/README.md

 ### Weaken SSL ciphers

-Some RDAP servers do not have particularly secure SSL implementations public as RDAP returns read-only and public information it may be acceptable for you to want to downgrade the security of your `whoisit` requests to successfully return data.
+Some RDAP servers do not have particularly secure SSL implementations.
+As RDAP returns read-only and public information it may be acceptable for you to want to downgrade the security of your `whoisit` requests to successfully return data.

 You can use the `allow_insecure_ssl=True` argument to your queries to enable this.